datapane/fe-hiring-challenge/README.md

 - This page has 2 components
     1. A file uploader, that allows users to select a CSV to upload to the server (the repo includes a sample CSV to test with)
     1. A viewer component, that displays the contents of the CSV sent to the server in the 1st component
+        - The CSV should be parsed and presented as a table
-        - The viewer should be able to handle displaying larger CSVs, i.e > 1000 rows, in an easy-to-navigate manner
+        - The table viewer should be able to handle displaying larger CSVs, i.e > 1000 rows, in an easy-to-navigate manner

 ### Entry Form Page